Edmonton: Origin of name

-Established as the first permanent settlement in the area of what is now Edmonton, the Hudson's Bay Company trading post of Fort Edmonton (also known as Edmonton House) was named after Edmonton, Middlesex, England.
+Established as the first permanent settlement in the area of what is now "Edmonton", the Hudson's Bay Company trading post of Fort Edmonton (also known as "Edmonton House") was named after Edmonton, Middlesex, England.
 The fort's name was chosen by William Tomison, who was in charge of its construction, taking the fort's name from the hometown of the Lake family – at least five of whom were influential members of the Hudson's Bay Company between 1696 and 1807.
-In turn, the name of Edmonton derives from Adelmetone, meaning 'farmstead/estate of Ēadhelm' (from Ēadhelm, an Old English personal name, and tūn); this earlier form of the name appears in the Domesday Book of 1086.
+In turn, the name Edmonton derives from Adelmetone, meaning 'farmstead/estate of Ēadhelm' (from Ēadhelm, an Old English personal name, and tūn); this earlier form of the name appears in the Domesday Book of 1086.
 Fort Edmonton was also called Fort-des-Prairies by French-Canadians, trappers, and coureurs des bois.

 Indigenous languages refer to the Edmonton area by multiple names which reference the presence of fur trading posts.
 In Cree, the area is known as ᐊᒥᐢᑿᒌᐚᐢᑲᐦᐃᑲᐣ amiskwacîwâskahikan, which translates to "Beaver Hills House" and references the location's proximity to the Beaver Hills east of Edmonton.
 In Blackfoot, the area is known as Omahkoyis; in Nakota Sioux, the area is known as Titâga; in Tsuutʼina, the area is known as Nââsʔágháàchú (anglicised as Nasagachoo).
-The Blackfoot name translates to 'big lodge', while the Nakota Sioux and Tsuutʼina names translate to 'big house'.
-In Denesuline, the area is known as Kuę́ Nedhé, a metonymic toponym which also generally means 'city'.
+The Blackfoot name translates to "big lodge", while the Nakota Sioux and Tsuutʼina names translate to "big house".
+In Denesuline, the area is known as Kuę́ Nedhé, a metonymic toponym which also generally means "city".